 When I was in there, there were a couple of addicts hanging out in there.
 One guy smoked a full cigarette, threw it on the ground, and then stepped on it.
 I was like, "Oh my God, we're going to get in trouble here," but no. No one came around.
 There were people eating McDonald's meals a couple spots over.
 No one said anything.
 They run the McDonald's.

-He doesn’t have another home.
-The photograph of stairs, that’s from what he calls blood alley.
-That’s his home.
-He calls it blood alley because it used to be an alleyway with a whole bunch of butcher shops in it and all the blood would run into the alley.
-That’s his spot, right underneath the set of stairs.
+He doesn't have another home.
+The photograph of stairs, that's from what he calls blood alley.
+That's his home.
+He sleeps in the alley way.
+He calls it blood alley because it used to be an alley way with a whole bunch of butcher shops in it and all the blood would run into the alley.
+That's his spot, right underneath the set of stairs.
 You see the two cracks in the cement?
-He usually gets cardboard and puts it down, and that’s his house.
+He usually gets cardboard and puts it down, and that's his house.

 What did you learn about Diablo by hanging with him?

-Aside from his addiction, he’s actually a pretty smart dude.
-He’s fluent in French and Spanish and he’s from Montreal.
-If he wasn’t an addict he’d be a solid guy.
-He started speaking fluent Spanish and French for me.
+Aside from his addiction, he's actually a pretty smart dude.
+He's fluent in French and Spanish and he's from Montreal.
+If he wasn't an addict he'd be a solid guy.
+He started speaking fluent Spanish, fluent French for me.